 - The kingdom will be transferred into the hands of godly people, resulting in joy for all nations

-It has happened before, could it happen again?
+It has happened before, and it will happen again?

 For Such a Time as This

-Every year during The Fast of Esther we hold an all-day, live streamed event of worship, fasting and prayer.
-The day is divided into five two-hour watches, with each watch having a different worship team and prayer leader from the local body.
-The watches will each cover different focuses and prayer points.
-Many come from all over Israel as well as visitors from the nations joining together in unity as the bride coming before the King to make intercession for His people, reminiscent of Esther in the days of the Persian Empire.
+Every year during The Fast of Esther we hold a live streamed event of worship, fasting and prayer.
+Several watches each cover different focuses and prayer points.
+Many come from all over Israel as well as visitors from the nations, joining together in unity, as the bride coming before the King to make intercession for His people, reminiscent of Esther in the days of the Persian Empire.

 For if you remain completely silent at this time, relief and deliverance will arise for the Jews [and all of God’s people] from another place, but you and your father’s house will perish.
 Yet who knows whether you have come to the kingdom for such a time as this?